WindNewsToday

 RWE Offshore Wind Project Australia Canceled

 After nearly a year of feasibility studies, RWE announced that the RWE Offshore Wind Project Australia would no longer move forward under current market conditions.
-The Kent site, located approximately 67 kilometers off the Gippsland coast, featured an average water depth of 59 meters and was expected to be operational in the early 2030s.
+The Kent site, located approximately 67 kilometers off the Gippsland offshore wind zone, featured an average water depth of 59 meters and was expected to be operational in the early 2030s.

 “This decision follows a review of the project’s competitiveness in current market conditions, as well as ongoing uncertainties around supply chain costs and the future design of the auction framework,” RWE said in a statement.